CCI-MOC/hil/docs/testing.md

 ## Configuration

-By installing HIL and its dependencies in the virtual environment (done
+Install HIL and its test dependencies in the virtual environment, done
-via: `pip install -e .` in the root directory), you will automatically receive a recent version of pytest and be ready to test the code.
+via: `pip install -e .[tests]` in the root directory.
+This will pull a recent version of pytest and you'll be ready to test the code.
 Using pip's `-e` option installs the hil in editable mode, which has the advantage that one need not reinstall every time a file is changed!